-We have to accept, that circumstances have arisen when a 100% open practice is not possible.
+We have to accept, that circumstances prevent a 100% open practice.

-As an example, certain elements in our hardware are not open and we have been required to sign a non-disclosure agreement (NDA) with the manufacturing companies in order to purchase their chips and receive accompanying documentation.
-The NDA prevents us from sharing this documentation.
-For some interfaces we have to use proprietary protocols which we can also not disclose in the code (eg. “industry standard” but proprietary battery communication protocols).
+Certain elements in our camera systems are not open and required to sign a non-disclosure agreement (NDA) with manufacturers in order to purchase their chips and receive accompanying documentation.
+The NDA prevents apertus° from sharing this documentation.
+Some interfaces demand proprietary protocols which we can also not be disclosed in the code (eg. “industry standard” but proprietary battery communication protocols).

 The DIY Spirit

 The apertus° project started in the garages and workshops of a handful of enthusiasts.
 Images and plans of camera rigs were shared within the community, which grew to see new people improving the prototypes or creating their own variations.
 The apertus° company was established to act in the interests of the global apertus° community.
 This company needs to attain a fair profit in order to be viable and to provide the community with new long term possibilities.
 Due to our experience with related open hardware businesses, we are hesitant to give others the ability to sell clones of our hardware without helping us recoup non-recurring-engineering (NRE) costs or valuing our philosophy.
 Open hardware is a fairly new business concept, so there is little information to draw from and we are laying this pathway as it gains momentum.
 New ideas and approaches are required and we appreciate any helpful input.
 Please join the discussion.